-Unbegotten 3 is perfect, a triangle, a grand trine, and so 3 is sacred, holy, and single unto itself.
+Unbegotten 3 is perfect, a triangle, a grand trine, and so 3 is sacred and single unto itself.
 Three is magnetic, making space for the electric charge of 2.
 Three allows for and embraces the exciting entwining, the raging dramatics, and the complementary perfection of 2, that 2 may take form in 4.
-Three is the way, a triangular corridor of golden light, the chalice that fills with the longing of 2.
-Three is spirit, the Holy Trinity, the fluid of life, sacred sex, the solution of love, the holy water of the incarnate soul.
+Three is the way, a triangular corridor of light, the chalice that fills the longing of 2.
+Three is spirit, the Holy Trinity, the fluid of life, sacred sex, the solution of love for the incarnate soul.
 Three is wet, the dew, the manna of Heaven—a droplet of love from ceaseless 1, pouring forth through the incompleteness of 2.
 The fire of 1 ignites the air between 2 precipitating the watery droplet of 3.
-Three is the descent of the Dove, the undulating ocean of Love.
+Three is the descent of the Dove, in the undulating ocean of Love.

-Four arises from 3—and from 3's perspective—4 creates a 3-sided pyramid, emblem of the primordial 3-dimensional world floating in space.
-Arising from the holy waters whirling in space, 4 is the causal world.
+Four arises from 3—and from 3's perspective—4 creates a 3-sided pyramid, emblem of the primordial 3-dimensional world floating in space as 4 becomes the seasonal world.
 The duality of 2, expressing through 3 to become 4, creates direction and consequence.
 Four is earth—a place for 1's fire, 2's wind and 3's rain.
 Four is weather and change, light and shadow.
-Four is north-south, east-west.
-Four is the natural world.
+Four is north, south east and west.
+Four is the temporal natural world.

 Two begets 4, creating a square, 2 x 2, the first square after 1, a grand square.
 Bypassing and spanning 3, 4 is thus anakaranic, a bridge, the means to become whole through a cycle of growth in time.
 Four is magnitude and measure, proportion and direction.
-Four is the number of the temporal and punctual reincarnating soul.
-Four provides the cyclic bounds of the natural world, the temporal stage upon which the durative soul will grow in the tides of space in time.
+Four provides the cyclic bounds for reincarnating soul, the temporal stage upon which the durative soul will grow in the tides of space in time.

 Not only does 2 beget 4, but in 2's own expression, 2 adds to itself to become 4.
 Thus, being both the sum and product of 2, 4 is abundant, gathering temporal fullness, accumulative through time; and for the soul, multiplying an abundance of incarnational experience.